oroinc/documentation/user/storefront/cookie-consent-banner/index.rst

 The banner consist of the description about cookie usage at the site and buttons:

- - **Yes, Access**.
+ - **Yes, Accept**.
 By clicking this button, the banner closes, the consent saves for the visitor and during navigation, the banner will not be shown to the user.
  - Configured button.
 By default is **Cookie Policy**.
 Configured link to CMS page where user can read the policy of cookie usage of current site.

 .. finish